Rabbit Mac

-Charles John Macallum, known as Rabbit Mac, is a Hip Hop and Rap based Indian singer from Malaysia who is active in the Malaysian musical industry.
-He is also popular in other Asian regions namely India, Singapore, Sri Lanka and also in Canada.
-Rabbit Mac has thus far created 3 albums and have collaborated with other artists for over 50 albums.
+Charles John Macallum, known as Rabbit Mac, is an Indian-based hip hop and rap singer from Malaysia who is active in the Malaysian musical industry.
+He has thus far created 3 albums and has collaborated with other artists for over 50 albums.
 Rabbit, who is also into hip-hop Malaysian Tamil Underground music, started his professional music career by making remixes of both English and Tamil songs.